Manav250305/Geospatial-Dashboard/README.md

 ## 🙏 Acknowledgments

+- **[Civilytix](https://civilytix.com/)** - For inspiring this geospatial dashboard and providing the vision for advanced infrastructure analysis APIs
 - [OpenStreetMap](https://www.openstreetmap.org/) for map tiles
 - [Leaflet](https://leafletjs.com/) for the mapping library
 - [Shadcn/ui](https://ui.shadcn.com/) for beautiful UI components